 - Preparation of papers and making presentations for seminars and conferences

-- Chairing sessions at seminars and conferences and participating in the organization of
+- Chairing sessions at seminars and conferences and participating in the organization of such events

 - Writing, editing and peer reviewing articles for publication in JOCCA (or other journals)